SimSDP: Multinode Design Space Exploration

 • Download rfi.pi, and source, and include, and timing here.

 • Launch Preesm and create a simSDP project using “File > New > other… > Preesm > simSDP Project”.
-Name your project i.e.: “simSDP.RFIfilter” and choose the project loaction you want.
+Name your project i.e.: “simSDP.RFIfilter” and choose the project location you want.

-• Configure your architecture right click on your project “Preesm >generate custom SimSDP architecture” it generate a csv file store in the Archi folder (you can update it as you want)
+• Configure your network architecture: right click on your project “Preesm > generate custom architecture network”.
+Choose the network you want.
+You can let it as default.
+It generates a XML file stored in the Archi folder (you can update it as you want).

 • Add the downloaded files